 Don’t have plants started yet?
 I have a kids gardening activity for you even if you do not have a garden!
 Or, if you have no place to plant a garden and want to use the gardening theme for a fun math activity, check out the cute vegetable measurement page included with this garden growth printable.

 I had the exciting opportunity of doing a video shoot with Miracle-go this past month.
 Check out the video here:

 It was such a fun thing to be a part of.
 They were really nice to take a few behind the scenes shots for us!

 Being a pretty shy person by nature, I have been really pushing myself to be comfortable with video, so this was a big step!

 Then, we continue to track them and measure their growth each week with a ruler.
 There is even a place to write down for the first harvest!
 I made the tracking sheet 2 pages so it can be printed front to back.
 That way it can be tracked for several months!

 Kids are more likely to be excited if they are involved and engaged in the process.
 This is already doing the trick!
 They can’t wait to run outside each day and see if anything new has emerged from under the dirt!

-Download a free copy of the Garden Growth Chart in my Subscriber Freebie Library!
-Subscribe now to get a copy.
+You can find it in my Subscriber Freebie Library!
+Subscribe now to get a copy emailed right to you.